ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/data-analysis.md

 the discussion of this data set, including its visualization from 1970 until 2019, from the [Residential Population in Crawford County, PA](https://fred.stlouisfed.org/series/PACRAW0POP) from the [Federal Reserve Bank of St. Louis](https://fred.stlouisfed.org/).
-The idea of this program is that it should summarize the population data for Crawford County, the county in which Allegheny College is located.
-Here is an excerpt from the `input/data.txt` file that contains the floating-point values that the `dataanalysis` must
+The main goal for this program is that it should summarize the population data for Crawford County, the county in which Allegheny College is located.
+Here is an excerpt from the `input/data.txt` file that contains the floating-point values that the `dataanalysis` must summarize:
-summarize:

 ```
 1970-01-01,81.342